 I appreciate your advice,

 You definitely do not want to have a friend buy the property and then transfer it to you.
-There would be a large transaction cost in doing this—including the setup of a trust—and it would probably cost you more than it would save… plus, it’s risky.
+There would be a significant transaction cost in doing this—including the setup of a trust—it would probably cost you more than it would save… plus, it’s risky.

 One trick that I’ve used is to have a friend (or a native speaker) establish the price for you, after which you’d take over and sign the actual documents.
 That may get you a better price, and there’s no risk or extra cost.

 In Brazil I once gave a hotel receptionist the equivalent of US$20 to respond to about a dozen real estate ads in the paper.
-I figured that when they heard my accent the price might go up.
-I’m not sure I got the best prices… but I knew it wasn’t my accent that did me in.
+I figured that when they heard my accent, the price might go up.
+I don’t know if I got the best prices… but at least I know it wasn’t my accent that did me in.

 This one was directed to contributor John Clites.

 Your article on Domingos Martins mentioned its German roots and heritage but did not mention if German is still spoken there.

 Can one get by there speaking German, or is Portuguese an absolute necessity?